Bruninho (footballer, born 1992)

-Bruno Felipe Lima Teixeira (born 18 September 1992), commonly known as Bruno Lima, is Brazilian footballer who plays for XV de Piracicaba as a defensive midfielder.
+Bruno Felipe Lima Teixeira (born 18 September 1992), commonly known as Bruno Lima, is Brazilian footballer who plays for Jordanian club Al-Hussein as a defensive midfielder.

 Career

 Born in São Paulo, Bruninho began his career on Portuguesa and made his debut on 19 May 2012, coming on as a late substitute for Wilson Tiago in a 1–1 away draw against Palmeiras for the Série A championship.
 He was handed his first start on 1 September, in a 0–2 away loss against Vasco.

 On 12 April 2014 Bruninho signed a four-year deal with Palmeiras, after rescinding with Lusa.
 On 1 February 2015, after being rarely used, he was loaned to Santa Cruz.